-Afterschool and Summer Nutrition Programs provide nutritious meals to children after school, on weekends, and during school holidays and vacations at sites in low-income communities.
+Afterschool and summer nutrition programs provide nutritious meals to children after school, on weekends, and during school holidays and vacations at sites in low-income communities.
 The meals help draw children into educational and enrichment programs, and these programs will be critical equity supports as the nation recovers from the pandemic.
-Afterschool and summer meals reach only a small portion of children from low-income households who participate in school lunch, which means that food insecurity goes up during the summer, and children miss out on nutritious meals after school, on weekends, and during school holidays.
+Afterschool and summer meals reach only a small portion of the low-income children who participate in school lunch, which means that food insecurity goes up during the summer and children miss out on nutritious meals after school, on weekends, and during school holidays, and should be strengthened.

-Participation in the Summer Nutrition Programs is historically significantly lower than during the regular school year, serving just one child lunch for every seven who participates in free or reduced-price school lunch during the school year.
-Participation in 2020 was significantly higher than in July 2019 (which reflects summer participation prior to the pandemic).
-The increase in participation was due to the U.S. Department of Agriculture (USDA) issuing a number of child nutrition waivers to support program operations during the pandemic, such as allowing any community to offer meals to families who needed them and allowing families to pick up multiple meals for their children.
+Participation in the Summer Nutrition Programs is historically significantly lower than during the regular school year, serving just one child lunch for every seven who participates in free or reduced-price school lunch during the school year.25 Participation in 2020 was significantly higher than in July 2019 (which reflects summer participation prior to the pandemic).
+The increase in participation was due to the U.S. Department of Agriculture issuing a number of child nutrition waivers to support program operations during the pandemic, such as allowing any community to offer meals to families who needed them and allowing families to pick up multiple meals for their children.26